 Program Prerequisites: Program prerequisites vary.
-Most programs, however, require you to be 18 years old, obtain a high-school diploma or GED, hold a valid driver’s license, and show a passing Algebra grade.
+Most programs, however, require you to be 18 years old, have a high-school diploma or GED, hold a valid driver’s license, and show a passing algebra grade.

 On-the-Job Experience: While on the job, you will gain an understanding of electrical standards, as well as math and scientific principles.
 Electricians need keen eyesight and good hand-eye coordination, as well as proper time management skills.
 They also must demonstrate good customer service skills, be able to work independently, show good physical endurance, and use logical problem-solving techniques.
 Electricians also learn how to read blueprints, circuit diagrams, and other technical documents.

 California Electrician Licensing Exam Details

 The California residential electrician certification exam contains 80 questions that must be answered within 3.5 hours.
 The exam is open book and covers the following topics:

 Determination of Electrical System Requirements